Rock Action (album)

-Rock Action is the third studio album by Scottish post-rock band Mogwai.
-The album was produced by Dave Fridmann of Mercury Rev in New York.
+Rock Action is the third studio album by the Scottish post-rock band Mogwai, released on 30 April 2001 on Matador Records.
+The album was produced by Dave Fridmann, of the band Mercury Rev, in New York.

+Released to critical acclaim, the album reached number twenty-three on the UK Albums Chart and number twenty on the Scottish Albums Chart.
+The band would later reuse the album's title in naming their own record label, Rock Action Records.

 Overview

 Rock Action brought with it some changes to Mogwai's sound that they would continue to develop later, including the use of electronic instruments.
 While song structures on this album are typical of the band in most cases and respects, some of the contrasting dynamics have been toned down slightly and many of the songs focus more on texture than on structure.
 For the first time, Mogwai utilised synthesizers, expanding their timbral palette.
 The tone of Rock Action is somewhat less dark than previous works, but maintains Mogwai's cryptic cynicism.

 The single "Dial: Revenge" features Welsh vocals from Gruff Rhys of Super Furry Animals.
 Rhys has said of the song title: "I think (Mogwai) were into me writing in Welsh, because they're an instrumental band and they wanted a singer who would be just sounds for most people.
 Back then, people were still using payphones.
 When you take a payphone off the hook, on the LCD screen it flashes 'DIAL'.
 But in Welsh, dial – pronounced 'dee-al' – means revenge.
 It puts you in a weird place when you're making a phone call.
 So the song was about that."
 The song "2 "Rights Make 1 Wrong" was originally titled "Banjo".